RobRendell/gTove/README.md

 * Attempt to ensure pinned-down push pins in map editor are visible on iDevices.
 * Don't auto-close the side menu - only ever close when user explicitly clicks the menu icon.
 * Add ability to manually set the elevation of a template, and to reset the template offset back to the origin.
+* Disambiguate tap - if several minis/maps are potential targets of the tap, first show a menu of their names before showing their menu.

 ## Plans/TODO

-* Disambiguate tap - if several minis/maps are potential targets of the tap, first show a menu of their names before showing their menu.
+* Handle removing a mini that other minis are attached to.
 * Start side menu open for GMs, closed for players?
 * Make label click box much more precise, or disable click-to-edit.
 * Add texture to template?
 Alternatively, customise mini shape?